When it comes to money and finances, what stresses you out the most? According to Bank of America Merrill Lynch's

 Sylvie Feist, Director of Financial Guidance Services at Bank of America Merrill Lynch, has some ideas.
 "Find the cash," she tells Bustle.
 "If it's tough to start saving because you may feel like you're barely managing your rent, or possibly dealing with student loan payments, take a close look at your monthly spending habits and think about ways to free up cash and/or save on the things you do spend your money on.
 Cutting down on small luxuries can add up to big savings when spread across a year, or more."

-After all, from eating food out to those items you may buy that you don't need, many people waste money when they could save those funds for the future instead.
+from eating food out to those items you may buy that you don't need, many people waste money when they could save those funds for the future instead.
 Below are more ways to save for retirement, because the struggle is real and can cost you — figuratively and literally.
+1 Automate Your Savings

 You may hear about automating your money all the time, and with good reason.
 It's a lot easier to have the money removed from your account (or paycheck) before you see it.
 "Sending a portion of your paycheck directly into an employer-sponsored retirement account can remove spending temptation and may help you stick to your savings goals," says Feist.
 "It's usually easy to do if you enroll in a workplace retirement plan, such as a 401(k)."

 I know the idea of

 paying down your debt(s) may seem overwhelming, but like anything else, it's best done in small increments — if you can.